Corniche Media encompasses film, television and theatre and is active in the financing, production and distribution of entertainment and content.

 Film

 Corniche Media’s diverse film slate reflects a passion for impactful storytelling and a desire to bring commercially viable culturally relevant tales to viewers.
 Past feature films include Elia Suleiman’s Cannes Official Selection film The Time That Remains, Mira Nair’s Venice Film Festival opener The Reluctant Fundamentalist, and the Sundance Award Winning Nick Cave documentary 20,000 Days on Earth.
-Corniche Media’s latest documentary, Terry Gilliam’s He Dreams of Giants, recently won Best UK Feature at Raindance Film Festival and is set to be released worldwide this year.
+Upcoming projects include Ahd Kamel’s feature film debut My Driver & I, and Annemarie Jacir’s All Before You.

 Television